 Hot Weather & July 4th Pet Safety Tips

 The blistering heat of summer has arrived.
-These hot weather and 4th of July safety tips will help keep your pets healthy and safe.
+Remember to protect pets from hot weather hazards: The 4th of July is just around the corner.
+Share these extra safety tips to keep pets safe this holiday.

 Michigan’s First Pet-friendly License Plate Bill Passes Senate

-If successful, Michigan will join 26 other states with a nonprofit license plate to fund critically needed spay/neuter programs and initiatives for low-income families and community programs across the state, as well as training and support for animal welfare organizations.
+WHAT: MPA proposes a fundraising license plate to benefit Michigan’s dogs and cats.
+Michigan will join 26 other states with a nonprofit license plate to fund critically needed spay/neuter programs and initiatives for low-income families and community programs across the state, as well as training and support for animal welfare organizations.
+WHO: Michigan Pet Alliance… Continue reading Michigan’s First Pet-friendly License Plate Bill Passes Senate

 Member Spotlight: Attorneys for Animals

 Advocacy is a core mission for every animal welfare organization, including Michigan Pet Alliance.
 We speak for those who cannot speak for themselves.
 We fight for laws and ordinances to protect them.
 We advocate for their needs and resources.
-One member organization that lives and breathes this ethos is Attorneys for Animals, and they’ve been meeting this mission for 35 years.
+One member organization that lives and breathes this ethos is Attorneys for Animals, and they’ve been… Continue reading Member Spotlight: Attorneys for Animals

 Help Wildlife Beat the Heat